b-fuze/lces/README.md

 widget.removeAttr("attribute1", "attribute2", "attribute3");
 ```

-Is most of the the basic functonality provided in lcWidget, and with I have derived many other helpful components.
+Is the basic functonality of lcWidget, and from it is derived many other components.

 ## LCES Widget in HTML Markup